Kinsey Institute: Sue Carter's directorship (2014–2019)

 Sue Carter, a pioneer in examining mechanisms underlying love, bonding and other emotions, was named director in October 2014.
 Carter said her directorship will emphasize love, sexuality and well-being.
 "I want to take Kinsey into directions that are unequivocally important" including sexual trauma, the transgender movement, and medical interventions that can affect a person's sexuality and relationships.
 Reflecting this broadened scope, the institute changed its tagline from "advancing sexual health and knowledge worldwide" to "explore love, sexuality, and well-being" and introduced a new red logo, a circle inscribed with a hexagonal arrangement of circular arcs.
 The prior logo, a stylised K designed by Enock, Inc., had been phased out around 2010–11.
 For most of her life, Carter has studied prairie voles.
 Unlike most other mammals, these voles pair-bond.

-Justin Garcia's directorship (2019-present)
+Justin Garcia's directorship (2019–present)

 On July 1, 2019, evolutionary biologist and sex researcher Justin Garcia became the institute's youngest executive director at 34 years old, replacing director Sue Carter.

+In 2023, the Indiana House of Representatives passed legislation banning any state funds from going to the Kinsey Institute.